 To say that Hollywood is behind with inclusiveness isn’t just becoming more commonly evident—it’s a mathematical certainty.

-While NPR reports that half of the US population identify as female and nearly 40% of Americans identify as being part of an underrepresented racial or ethnic group, the representation of them on-screen doesn’t match.
+While NPR reports that half of the US population identifies as female and nearly 40% of Americans identify as being part of an underrepresented racial or ethnic group, the representation of them on-screen doesn’t match.
 According to the renowned Annenberg Foundation, only 14% of the top 100 grossing films in 2019 had a gender-balanced cast, and only 17% of all the movies released in that year (about 1,300) depicted a lead or co-lead from an underrepresented racial or ethnic group.

 Advances in gender equality in film industry culture have been made too, especially recently.

 For example, Statista reports the number of female leads in movies nearly doubled from 2011 to 2020 to near equivalence.
 Similarly, NPR states that women and people of color made progress in many job categories in 2020.

 The established movie industry is also trying, at least outwardly, to address inclusivity issues in a serious, formal way with new representation standards.
 However, the chasm between the Hollywood ideal and reality is at least as vast as the one Thelma and Louise drove their car into instead of giving up to the authorities treating them unjustly.